PiotrStus/PiotrStus/README.md

 - 👋 Hi, I’m @PiotrStus
-- 🌱 I’m currently learning C# and .NET.
+- 🌱 I’m currently studing C# and .NET.
 - 📫 How to reach me: [Piotr Stus Linkedin](https://www.linkedin.com/in/piotr-stus-it/)
 - 🤺 My codewars profile: https://www.codewars.com/users/pete95
 - 👀 I’m interested in biohacking and sports such as jogging and canoeing.